-Spiral rollers can be bent into shape and tied into knots to be secured.
+These rollers can be bent into shape and tied into knots to be secured.
 You simply wrap the strands of your hair around each one and tie it in a knot to hold it into place.
 These are a great option for overnight curls as they’re comfortable to sleep in.

 3. Self-Grip Rollers

-We find that hair rollers can be like food storage containers…we’re always losing pieces and the full set can never seem to stick together.
+We find that hair rollers can be like food storage containers: We’re always losing pieces, and the full set can never seem to stick together.
 Self-grip rollers streamline the process and ensure that there will be fewer pieces to keep track of.
-Consider these rollers to be the modern version of old fashioned classic rollers.
+Consider these rollers to be the modern version of old-fashioned classic rollers.